How to draw hands

 The third major muscle mass can be found on the back of your hand.
 It fills the space between your thumb metacarpal and your index finger metacarpal.
 It’s easy to see when you tuck your thumb up against your index finger since it creates a big, round egg form.
 When the thumb is out, it stretches thin.

-06. Bones on the back
+06. Bones on the back of the hand

 The dorsal side of your hand is bony, especially at the joints.
 You can represent this characteristic by drawing the dorsal contour with straight lines and corners.
 The back of the hand is a flat plane, and it doesn’t change much when the hand moves (only some tendons move).
 This contrast with the front of the hand, which changes a lot depending on the position of the pinky and thumb.

-07. Tendons in the hand
+07. The tendons in the hand

 There are also tendons that run along the back of the hand.
 Each finger receives at least one.
 When drawing tendons, make sure you keep them subservient to the larger form of the hand.
 Don’t shade each cylindrical tendon with dark lines and sharp edges because this will create funny-looking, distracting chasms in the middle of the hand.
 A subtle indication here and there is all you need, unless you’re drawing a character that calls for pronounced tendons.